syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-MAUI.md

 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 using (WordDocument document = new WordDocument(assembly.GetManifestResourceStream("Convert_Word_Document_to_Image.Template.Input.docx"), FormatType.Docx))
 {
-    //Instantiation of DocIORenderer for Word to Image conversion using (DocIORenderer render = new DocIORenderer())
+    //Instantiation of DocIORenderer for Word to image conversion using (DocIORenderer render = new DocIORenderer())
     {
         //Convert the first page of the Word document into an image.
         Stream imageStream = document.RenderAsImages(0, ExportImageFormat.Jpeg);
         //Reset the stream position.
         imageStream.Position = 0;
-        //save and Launch the Image
+        //save and Launch the image
         SaveService saveService = new();
         saveService.SaveAndView("WordToImage.Jpeg", "application/jpeg", imageStream as MemoryStream);
     }